bsayli/spring-boot-openapi-generics-clients/README.md

 Each wrapper extends `ServiceClientResponse<T>` and aligns perfectly with the `{ data, meta }` envelope model.

+You can now test end-to-end type-safe responses through the generated client — verifying both single and paged envelopes in action.

 ---

-## 🖼 Generated Client Wrapper — Before & After
+## 🖼 Generated Wrapper — Before & After

 Comparison of how OpenAPI Generator outputs looked **before** vs **after** enabling the generics-aware wrapper support.